 A. The phrase "seed ticks" refers to tick larvae.
 The larvae look like poppy seeds on your skin.
 Even at this young stage, they can still bite.
 The bites are commonly painless.
 The ticks can crawl up your body under clothing and bite you in places that are hard to see.

-Unlike the other tick-borne infections, Powassan is a virus.
+A. Unlike some other tick-borne infections, Powassan is a virus.
 That means antibiotics don’t work to treat it.
-No antiviral drugs seem to work against it, and there is a high risk of long-term disability and death, Staples says.
+No antiviral drugs seem to work against it, and there is a high risk of long-term disability and death.

 Q. Where are the most cases of Powassan reported?

-A. Cases are concentrated in the northeast U.S. and in the Great Lakes region -- especially in Minnesota.
+A. Cases are concentrated in the northeast U.S. and in the Great Lakes region.